jhpieper/marble-run/README.md

 <h3>Auto-Launcher</h3>
 Releases one marble every couple of seconds.
-See it on [YouTube](https://youtu.be/TCUJiLz-vXs).
+See it on <a href="https://youtu.be/TCUJiLz-vXs">YouTube</a>.

 Assemble auto-launcher + pole-base + lock-\<style\>
 </td><td align="center">